 - 1989-1996 (The All-New Mickey Mouse Club)

-Fun fact: MMC had color-coded teams.
-There were white, blue, and red.
+Fun fact: MMC had color-coded teams: white, blue, and red.
 The Red Team consisted of Mouseketeers like Karen Pendleton, Bobby Burgess, Doreen Tracey, Cubby O'Brien, and Lonnie Burr, who appeared throughout a run.

-Other cast members who existed only an episode or more were in the White or Blue Team.
+Other cast members who appeared in only an episode or more were in the White or Blue Team.
 Don Agrati (who later changed his name to Don Grady when he starred in My Three Sons) and Sherry Alberoni were Blue Team members.

 The New Mickey Mouse Club